malickateeq/React-Notes/README.md

 ### Link
 - Link is just like <a> tag in HTML.
 It works but will reload the react app entirely in browser.
 It will trigger Route.
+- All Route Links must be within BrowserRouter component.
 ```js
 <Link to="/users" > Users </Link>
 ```